 ACK TANNOUS 10, AN ASSOCIATE professor of history and Hellenic studies, met Shaun Cason '23 in classic pandemic fashion when he drove his daughter to drop off a present for a friend whose birthday party was canceled in the early weeks of the COVID-19 lockdown.
-The friend, Cason's daughter, met them outside, accompanied by her dad.
+The friend, Cason's daughter, met them outside, d by har dad accompanied by her dad.